goconca/website-2019/content/blog/gocon-who-and-why.md

 ##### Q:  Why so few email updates?
 Will you share/sell mailing list?

 Our intention is to provide relevant updates pertaining to GoCon, that's it.
-We apologize if some would like more frequent updates, but at this time we'd like to respect the Inbox of that majority and focus on updates we think matter. [twitter/goconcanada](https://twitter.com/goconcanada) gets more updates.
+We apologize if some would like more frequent updates, but at this time we'd like to respect The Inbox of the majority and focus on updates we think matter. [twitter/goconcanada](https://twitter.com/goconcanada) gets more updates.

-We will not share or sell mailing list.
+We will not share or sell our mailing list.
 Trust is worth more to us than $$.

 ##### Q:  What can I do to get involved with GoCon?

-There is probably more, but here are some ideas
+There is probably more, but here are a few ideas

 - Diversity and fairness is important.
 Do you come from an underrepresented group?
 If so, help us review CFPs and provide feedback or let us know how this process can be improved.

 - Consider submitting a CFP.
 Check out [Go speak - resources for potential speakers](/blog/speaker-resources/).

-- If your company adopted or is thinking of adopting Go within their stack consider asking if they'd ba willing to be a sponsor.
+- If your company adopted or is thinking of adopting Go within their stack consider asking if they'd be willing to be a sponsor.

 - Help us spread the word about the event.